jwang-c/Postprocessing-using-LCuts/README.md

 - Linear clustering using LCuts [1].
 - Biofilm reconstrcution with geometrical models.

+## Code Usage
 The code is currenly private, but it will be public soon!

-## Code Usage
-Soon..

 ## License